akshaysharma096/intercom/README.md

         - Unit Tests
         - Integration Tests

-    - Used type hint for reducing type mistakes
+    - Used type hint for reducing type mistakes.
+    - Add libraries for security check and added a command to run those checks as well.
+    - Add object level validations for a Customer or GeoLocation object.

     #### Requirements
     * Docker